Light Therapy for Mental Acuity, Memory, Attention, and Situational Judgement

 Conclusion: A Balanced Lifestyle Supports Better Mental Acuity

 Mental acuity is a measure of how your brain performs.
 It includes information processing, memory, attention, and judgement.
 Factors like aging, poor sleep, and lifestyle can decrease mental acuity over time.
-Good nutrition, exercise, sleep, and cellular balance can help support stronger mental acuity and graceful aging.
-Light is a key ingredient for sleep and mental acuity, and light therapy is a good way to ensure you get the healthy light you need every day, right in your home.
+Alternatively, as documented above, good nutrition, exercise, sleep, and cellular balance can help support stronger mental acuity and graceful aging.
+Light exposure is a key ingredient for sleep and mental acuity, and light therapy is a good way to ensure you get the healthy light you need every day, right in your home.

 Sources and References: